 - Professionalism — encouraging integrity as an essential part of pharmacy practice, research and education;

-- Quality improvement — developing and utilizing measurable quality assessment techniques and best practices to inform decision-making and enhance the quality of our programs.
+- Quality improvement — developing and utilizing measurable quality assessment techniques along with best practices to inform decision-making and enhance the quality of our programs.

 Since 1955, the Thomas J. Long School of Pharmacy has been training health care professionals who are problem-solvers, innovators and leaders.
 The School was shaped into what it is today by the hard work, dedication and support of its charismatic faculty, staff, students, alumni and friends.
-Throughout our history, individualized, faculty-led experiential learning programs, combined with the support of a powerful alumni network, have led to student success.
+Our history, individualized faculty-led experiential learning programs and the combined support of a powerful alumni network continue to lead student success.

 By 1960, the School had reached peak enrollment.
 Dean Rowland began to search in earnest for the space and funds for a new building.
-The Edward and Alice Long Memorial Hall was completed in 1969.
-A year later the School initiated the first accelerated, three-year trimester pharmacy program in the nation.
+As a result, the Edward and Alice Long Memorial Hall was built, with its construction completed in 1969.
+A year later, in 1970, the School initiated the first accelerated three-year trimester pharmacy program in the nation.

 In 2003, the Chan Family Health Sciences Learning Center and Clinics opened, providing much-needed classroom, lecture and clinical space.
 Renovations were completed in 2018, adding additional classrooms, offices and study spaces.

-In 2019, Pacific launched the School of Health Sciences, which will house nine distinct, yet collaborative health care programs: Athletic Training, Audiology, Clinical Nutrition, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, Social Work and Speech-Language Pathology.
-The School has been renamed the Thomas J. Long School of Pharmacy, home to the Pre-Pharmacy Advantage Program, Doctor of Pharmacy Program and Pharmaceutical and Chemical Sciences Program.
-The School’s name recognizes more than $20 million of support from the Thomas J. Long Foundation and the Long family over the course of the School’s history.
+The Thomas J. Long School of Pharmacy name recognizes more than $20 million of support from the Thomas J. Long Foundation and the Long family over the course of the School’s history.